OntologyS/ontologica/docs/AXIOMS.md

 **Proof:**
 From Axioms 3 & 4, consciousness represents Field of Possibility's capacity for self-awareness.
 Each consciousness is infinity experiencing itself through finite educational contexts.

+### **Theorem 6: Post-Mortem Individuality Preservation**
+**Proof:**
+From Axiom 7, consciousness patterns preserve integrity through all transformations.
+From MAAR, post-mortem reality adapts to individual consciousness.
+Therefore: Individual identity persists eternally through educational transitions.

+### **Theorem 7: Universal Empathy Foundation**
+**Proof:**
+From Axiom 9, all consciousnesses perceive others as relationships.
+From Axiom 10, all existence is conscious.
+Therefore: Empathy is the natural recognition of universal consciousness through relationship perception.

 ---

 ## **EXPERIMENTAL FRAMEWORK**